precice/vm/README.md

 - preCICE config visualizer latest from the master branch
 - preCICE Python bindings
 - OpenFOAM v2012 and the OpenFOAM-preCICE adapter
-- deal.II 9.2 from the official backports and the deal.II-preCICE adapter (you still need to copy the compiled executables wherever you need them)
+- deal.II 9.2 from the official backports and the deal.II-preCICE adapter
 - CalculiX 2.16 from source and the CalculiX-preCICE adapter
 - FEniCS latest from the FEniCS PPA and the FEniCS-preCICE adapter
 - Nutils latest from PIP
 - SU2 6.0.0 and the SU2-preCICE adapter from source
 - Paraview from the official binaries

-It then adds on the `/home/vagrant/Desktop`:
+It then adds on the `/home/vagrant/`:

 - The preCICE examples (solverdummies), including a copy of the Python solverdummy.
 - The preCICE tutorials from the `precice/tutorials`